About

 Francesco La Camera, Director-General, International Renewable Energy Agency (IRENA), reaffirmed IRENA’s commitment to working with the Partnership by helping to link NDCs and national planning, particularly connecting them to energy planning.
 He urged ensuring a “full cycle” approach that both develops plans and on-the-ground projects that put those plans into action.

-Douty Chibamba, Ministry of Green Economy and Environment, Zambia, underscored his country’s commitment to driving ambitious climate action through domestic policies and planning and in collaboration with the NDC Partnership to align goals with building capacity and attracting finance.
+Douty Chibamba, Permanent Secretary, Ministry of Green Economy and Environment, Zambia, underscored his country’s commitment to driving ambitious climate action through domestic policies and planning and in collaboration with the NDC Partnership to align goals with building capacity and attracting finance.
 He called on all Partnership members to strengthen collective efforts to close financing gaps in current NDCs.

-Closing the event, Liliam Chagas, Ministry of Foreign Affairs, Brazil, highlighted Brazil’s early delivery of its NDC, which constitutes a pathway to reach its targets.
+Closing the event, Liliam Chagas, Director for Climate, Ministry of Foreign Affairs, Brazil, highlighted Brazil’s early delivery of its NDC, which constitutes a pathway to reach its targets.
 She noted that this positions the NDC as “an investment plan” that will help develop a green economy.
 Chagas stressed the need to emphasize “support, finance, and implementation in developing countries.”

 Organizer: NDC Partnership